purdue-arc/DD-obstacle-avoidance/README.md

 6) To confirm compilation, navigate to "C:\git\librealsense\build".
 There should be a "DEBUG" and "x64" folder here.

 ### Installing OpenCV
+1) Navigate to this webpage: "https://opencv.org/releases/"
+2) Choose on appropriate OS to download
+3) Open the downloaded file
+4) In extract to location, paste: "C:\" and extract

 ### Configuring Project Files